manisoni28/rebar-graph/docs/docs/kubernetes.md

 Now you should be able to point your browser to [http://localhost:7474](http://localhost:7474) and use the neo4j console.

-Note: This neo4j instance is for demo purposes only.
-If the neo4j pod is restarted all data will be lost.
+WARNING: This neo4j instance is for demo purposes only.
+If the neo4j pod is killed all data will be lost.

-## Deploy rebar/kubernetes-scanner
+## Deploy Scanner

 Now you should be able to schedule an instance of `rebar/kubernetes-scanner` inside your kubeernetes cluster.
 In this example, rebar will connect to the neo4j instance created above.

+That is, it will use K8S DNS service discovery to find the IP address it should use to connect to Neo4j.

 ```bash
 kubectl create -f \
   https://raw.githubusercontent.com/rebar-cloud/rebar-graph/master/rebar-scanner-kubernetes/rebar.yaml
 ```

-Note: If you want to connect to a different neo4j instance, just set the `GRAPH_URL` environment property as you see fit. `GRAPH_USERNAME` and `GRAPH_PASSWORD` are supported options if your neo4j instance has auth enabled.
+Note: If you want to connect to a different neo4j instance outside the kubernetes cluster, just set the `GRAPH_URL` environment property as you see fit. `GRAPH_USERNAME` and `GRAPH_PASSWORD` are supported options if your neo4j instance has auth enabled.

 ## Try It